mindwind/my-draft/note/english_phrases.md

   In that case I don't think the responsibility should rest with us.

 ## Recon
-recon on 规划；估计
+- recon on 规划；估计
   The businessman reckons on his plans for the future.

+- reckon with sb  认真对待
+  The father reckon with his son in a game of chess.

 --------------------------------------------------------------------------------